 Get some exercise on the hiking trails

-With George Town’s hustle & bustle dominating most Penang itineraries, travellers seem to forget that the island offers much more than big city living.
+With George Town’s hustle & bustle dominating almost every Penang itinerary, travellers seem to forget that the island offers much more than big city living.
 Penang Hill, the highest point on the island, is just 2o to 30 minutes from the centre of town by car and offers superb hiking trails with sweeping views of the island.

 On the northeastern side of the island, Penang National Park will delight hikers as you roar through its dense rainforest.
 There are two main trails here: one ending at Turtle Beach and the other at Monkey Beach.
 Whichever you choose will lead you through sweeping island views, white-sand beaches, flora, and wildlife.